mdsol/crichton-dotnet/README.md

 7.1.1.1.
 String values | ❌
 7.1.1.2.
 Link Object values | ❌

 The HALE+JSON Serializer is not complete.
-Likely 5.2 Contraint Properties will be implemented next.
+Likely 5.2 Constraint Properties will be implemented next.

 ##### Other formats